called by Europeans boomerang, or returning throw-stick; one unusually angular

 is not the Australian Bommereng, but the Australian wooden sword.
 The difference of shape appears to be only an accidental circumstance arising from the natural growth of the tree whence the wooden sword is taken.52

-Threlkeld comments of the term ‘Boomerrang’, suggesting ‘The Orthography of this barbarism, for it is not an aboriginal term, but like many others, is a pure invention palmed upon the Blacks, as belonging to their classic lore’.
-Instead, Thelkeld suggests that ‘the proper aboriginal name’ is Tur-rur-ma, a term he certainly learned from Biraban.
+Threlkeld comments on the term ‘Boomerrang’, suggesting ‘The Orthography of this barbarism, for it is not an aboriginal term, but like many others, is a pure invention palmed upon the Blacks, as belonging to their classic lore’.
+Instead, Thelkeld suggests that ‘the proper aboriginal name’ is Tur-rur-ma, a term he almost certainly learned from Biraban.

-It seems likely that Tur Rursna as it appears in the catalogue of the Missionary Museum is either a misreading of ‘Tur-rur-ma’, written onto a label, or else is one of Threlkeld’s earlier attempts at transcription – like the many different ways in which he wrote the place name Bahtabah
+It seems likely that Tur Rursna as it appears in the catalogue of the Missionary Museum is either a misreading of ‘Tur-rur-ma’, written onto a label, or else is one of Threlkeld’s earlier attempts at transcription – like the many different ways in which he wrote the place name Bahtabah.

 Threlkeld’s Reminiscences suggest that the club now at Chicago’s Field Museum is not in fact a Tur-rur-ma, since it clearly has a handle at one end.
-Neither does it appear to be a Yir-ra, or wooden sword, since its angular profile is unlike the image he identifies as one, nor is it like other early examples recently identified in British museum collections.53 While we may never definitively know the ultimate origins of this artefact, we can be fairly certain that these words, translations from a living and spoken Aboriginal language into a written form, arose from the friendship that Biraban established with Threlkeld on 21 May 1825.
+Neither does it appear to be a Yir-ra, or wooden sword, since its angular profile is unlike the image he identifies as one, nor is it like other early examples recently identified in British museum collections.53 While we may never definitively know the ultimate origins of this artefact, we can be fairly certain that these words, translations from a living and spoken Aboriginal language into a written form, arose from the friendship Biraban established with Threlkeld on 21 May 1825.

 Photographic portrait of Lancelot Threlkeld, c.
 1857